Office of Admissions FAQs

 - High school transcript

 - ACT or SAT score (unless you choose to apply test optional on your application)

 - $25 application fee (waived if you are on free-reduced lunch)

-What does it mean that UofL is "test optional" for fall 2021?
+What does it mean that UofL is "test optional"?

 We're glad you asked!
 View our test-optional FAQs.

 I am struggling with finding a place to take the ACT/SAT - what should I do?